ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_analysis/Plink_Stepbystep.md

 - [From Biostars](https://www.biostars.org/p/80014/#80018)
 - Monomorphic SNPs are SNPs that are fixed at one allele in the entire dataset.
 This means that every single person in the dataset has a “G” for a particular SNP and no other allele.
 So this SNP will have no information at all, because it has no other allele to compare to.
 - Mmonomorphic means something that appears in just one state (or form), in contrast to polymorphic that means something that appears in more than one form.
 SNPs are by definition polymorphic.
 A monomorphic site is one site in which all the individuals have the same form (genotype).
 It is a good idea to exclude it from analysis because it gives no information.
+- `--maf 0.000001` will remove anything will a MAF below 0.000001, basically anything with a MAF of 0 (monomorphic).

 ```
 mono="plink --bfile ${outpath}/clean-missing_${sample} --maf 0.000000001 --make-bed --out ${outpath}/clean-missing-monos_${sample}"